Polaroid SX-70: Image manipulation

-The 500, 600, and Spectra/Image materials do not use a gelatin-based emulsion, and cannot be manipulated this way.
+The 500, 600, and Spectra/Image materials do not use a gelatin-based emulsion and cannot be manipulated this way.

 Manipulation of the photograph is best done about two minutes after the picture has fully developed.
 It will stay soft and workable for about 5–15 minutes.
 Some colors will be more difficult to work on (dark green), whereas others are workable for a long time (red).
-If the photograph is on a warm surface or slightly warmed in an oven, image manipulation is made easier.
+If the photograph is on a warm surface or has been slightly warmed in an oven, image manipulation becomes easier.

 Design history

 Polaroid founder Edwin H. Land was the primary driver behind the project, and many engineers and designers made key contributions.
 The final styling of the product involved industrial designer Henry Dreyfuss and his firm.